 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 A flash loan is an uncollateralized loan that lasts exactly one blockchain transaction.
-You borrow — say $200 million — execute a series of trades, then repay the loan plus a fee (typically 0.05–0.09%), all inside one atomic operation lasting around twelve seconds.
+You borrow — say $200 million, assuming the pool actually holds it — execute a series of trades, then repay the loan plus a protocol fee, all inside one atomic operation lasting around twelve seconds.
+Aave’s own protocol documentation states the rule plainly: the borrowed amount plus a fee must be returned before the end of the transaction, and no collateral needs to be supplied beforehand.
+Fees are set by protocol governance rather than fixed by nature — Aave V3’s flash loan premium was initialised at 0.05% and can be changed by governance vote — so treat any percentage you read, including the ones in this article, as a snapshot rather than a constant.
 If you can’t repay by the end of that transaction, the whole thing reverts.
 The trades undo.
 The loan vanishes.
 It never happened.

 You’re not borrowing against your credit score or net worth.
 You’re borrowing against the blockchain’s own guarantee that the loan will be repaid within the transaction — or the transaction won’t complete.
 The lender can’t lose, because code, not trust, enforces repayment.